 The Parliamentary Finance and Planning Committee in rejecting the plea from bankers to exclude fees and commissions from excise duty said the decision was guided by the government’s policy to reduce tax incentives.

 The taxman is now expected to net an additional Ksh7 billion from lenders in taxes on commissions and fees they charge on processing fees.
 Last year the figure amounted to Ksh35.87 billion.

 Top 4 Cheapest 30-Day Loans in Kenya Today

 With the introduction of the 20% excise duty on “fees or commissions” earned by financial institutions on a loan, lenders scrambled to review the cost of their loans to comply with the law.

-However, as the Money254 commercial team has found, the formulae the lenders used led to disparate outcomes that toppled the prior hierarchy of the cheapest to the most expensive loans.
+However, as the Money254 commercial team has found, the formulae the lenders used led to disparate outcomes in percentage changes in cost of credit.

 KCB M-Pesa comes in third with the total cost of its 30-day loans increasing from 7.35% to 8.64%.

 Safaricom’s M-Shwari ranks the fourth-cheapest at 9% in total loan cost, up from 7.5% before the introduction of the excise duty on fees and commissions.